 Supporting the creation of greener cities

-As the Australian population continues to grow, along with green-space health links, urban developers and governments are becoming increasingly interested in greener communities.
-A lot is still unknown about the benefits of green space, such as what affect does it have on a student’s ability to study, and an individual’s mental health?
-The Green Cities Fund aims to help uncover some of the answers to these questions, providing research that can help inform government policy and nursery industry business decisions and customer advice.
+With the Australian population increasing and the health benefits of green space becoming clearer, urban developers and governments are becoming increasingly interested in creating greener communities.
+And yet, there is still much for us to learn in this area, such as what affect does green space have on perinatal health outcomes or hospital admissions?
+The Green Cities Fund aims to help uncover some of the answers to these questions.

 Featured Green Cities Fund co-investment projects